janisZisenis/mrt-cli/README.md

 The *Multi Repository Tool* is a command-line utility designed to streamline the management of multiple repositories within a team.
 It allows you to:

 - Automatically clone a predefined list of team repositories.
-- Execute setup scripts automatically after cloning the repositories.
+- Automatically execute custom setup scripts (aka *setup commands*).
 - Manage Git hooks and rules across multiple or individual repositories, such as enforcing JIRA-ID based prefixes for commit messages or restricting commits and pushes to specified branches.
-- Run automation scripts effortlessly on your local machine or within your CI/CD pipeline.
+- Effortlessly execute automation scripts (aka *run commands*) on your local machine or within your CI/CD pipeline.

 ## Installation